Places of Interest in and around Palmers Green

 Great North Leisure Park about 3 miles drive away has a number of facilities on one site including an eight screen multiplex cinema North Finchley Vue Cinema, a bowling ally with a micro brewery, a swimming complex Finchley Lido, together with restaurants and a pizza parlour.
 Located just off the North Circular Road on the old A1000 on the right hand side before you reach Squires Lane going north towards Tally Ho Corner (map).
 Large parking facility.

-David Lloyd Centres has two facilities with sports and beauty facilities within reach: one is next to the Great North Leisure Park at Finchley (map) and the other is in Enfield (map) in Carterhatch Lane off the A10 heading north.
+David Lloyd Centres has two locations with sports and beauty facilities within easy reach.
+One is in Finchley (map) next to the Great North Leisure Park and the other is in Enfield (map) in Carterhatch Lane off the A10 heading north.
 Please note: you have to be a paid up member to enjoy their facilities.

 For adults who would prefer a game of golf Barnet has three public golf courses: East Barnet Golf Club (Tudor Golf Course), Clifford Road, New Barnet (020 8449 2366) (map).
 Bethune Recreation Ground, Beaconsfield Road, Friern Barnet, N11 (020 8368 8153).
 Oak Hill Park, Parkside Gardens, East Barnet, (020 8368 3949) (map).